StevensonKuo/Xantico/README.md

 ## What is Xantico
 This name is owned by a Mayan fire god.
 Btw it looks cool so I decide use it to name my code, a project of auto. generating bootstrap html code by PHP object oriental programming.
 It's very helpful if you are working a lot on building contents management system with PHP.

-## How to use Xantico
+## How to use Xantico (Installation)
 1. Put all files under model/ folder into where your models live.
 2. Things under controller/ and view/ folders are not necessary.
 3. Include models how you usually do.
 4. Enjoy it!